C2SP/wycheproof/doc/spongycastle.md

 The test *testEncode* fails because Spongy Castle uses long form encoded public keys in some cases.
 Typically all keys on named curves should use the OIDs of these curves instead of encoding the parameters of that curve.
-The reason is taht some providers only accept named curves.
+The reason is that some providers only accept named curves.
 Hence using long form encoded public keys can lead to incompatibilities.

 ## ECIES